espressif/esp-idf/examples/storage/sd_card/sdmmc/README.md

 4. Rename the file.
 Before renaming, check if destination file already exists using `stat` function, and remove it using `unlink` function.
 5. Open renamed file for reading, read back the line, and print it to the terminal.

-This example support SD (SDSC, SDHC, SDXC) cards and eMMC chips.
+This example supports SD (SDSC, SDHC, SDXC) cards and eMMC chips.

-## Hardware connection
+## Hardware

+This example requires an ESP32 or ESP32-S3 development board with an SD card slot and an SD card.

+Although it is possible to connect an SD card breakout adapter, keep in mind that connections using breakout cables are often unreliable and have poor signal integrity.
+You may need to use lower clock frequency when working with SD card breakout adapters.

+This example doesn't utilize card detect (CD) and write protect (WP) signals from SD card slot.

+### Pin assignments for ESP32

+On ESP32, SDMMC peripheral is connected to specific GPIO pins using the IO MUX.
+GPIO pins cannot be customized.
+Please see the table below for the pin connections.

-This example runs on ESP-WROVER-KIT boards without any extra modifications required, only the SD card needs to be inserted into the slot.
+When using an ESP-WROVER-KIT board, this example runs without any extra modifications required.
+Only an SD card needs to be inserted into the slot.

-Other ESP32 development boards need to be connected to SD card as follows:

 ESP32 pin     | SD card pin | Notes
 --------------|-------------|------------